Jreece18/EPL-Tracker/README.md

 ## Installation

-requirements.txt contains the required modules to run the program.
+requirements.txt contains the libraries required to run the program.

 More details about the understat package can be found here: